15 Customer Service Scenarios to Troubleshoot Tight Corners

 OPERATOR: Hi!
 No problem, you can exchange [item 1] right away.
 Could you please tell us more about what you need, and we’ll pick something for you.
 Maybe you’ll find [item 2] or [item 3] more suitable?

 UNSATISFIED CUSTOMER: [Item 2] actually looks nice.
-What do I do next?
+What should I do next?

 4. Angry customer scenario

 Tip: Well, well, well.
 Angry customers are everywhere.
 And you can’t change the fact.
 However, there is always a way out.
-The first rule is not taking everything this client says to heart.
+The first rule is not to take everything this client says to heart.
 Stay calm and be persuasive in your answer.

 *If the fault is yours:*

-OPERATOR: Hi, thank you for contacting us.
+OPERATOR: Hi, thank you for reaching out to us.
 I’m already investigating the issue.
 It seems to me that the [reason] is the reason.
 I’ve already notified the dev team, and you can be sure it’s going to be fixed in [estimated period, preferably hours, if not minutes].
 I’m super sorry for all the trouble—please accept this discount to make up for it.

 *If the fault is on the customer’s end:*